shuangquanhuang/resume/Resume-HuangShuangquan.md

 ### Self Description
 I have very good basic computer science knowledge including very strong algorithm and design skills, very strong learning quality.

-I have both backend frontend software development experience, know how to finish project well.
+I have both backend frontend software development experience, have good understanding about how to complete project well.

 I always ask for very high code quality, my code are always very clear and easy to maintain, have strong quality assurance for the products I delivered.

-I bave deep understanding of the the tech I used, be able to keep learning, keep track for the new techniques.
+I have deep understanding of the the tech I used, be able to keep learning, keep track for the new techniques.

 I like simple and reliable environment, where we always make sure the product we delivered are fully tested to keep our reputation as well as to reduce ineffective communication, to improve the overall efficiency of the team.

 ### Other Information
 Familiar with many coding language like Java, Python, Javascript, Typescript, Go, etc.

-Familiar with ELK and big data platform.

 Familiar with agile development.

 Familiar with architecture design, object oriented design and design patterns, MVVM.

 Familiar with database like MySql and SQL language.

-Familiar with script on Windows and Linux.

 Familiar with lots of algorithm and data structure, rank 100+ on Leetcode.